elmariachi111/amethon/article/article.md

    },
    compilers: {
      solc: {
-       version: "0.8.11",
+       version: "0.8.11"
      }
    }
  };
 ```

-Local development doesn't require any special setup.
+If you'd like to interact with contracts on the Kovan network, you simply add a `--network kovan` option to all your `truffle` commands or even start an interactive console: `yarn truffle console --network kovan`.
+To code and test contracts locally there's no special setup needed, though.
 Change to the `contracts` folder and run `yarn truffle develop`.
-This will start a local blockchain with prefunded accounts and open a connected console on it.
+This will start a local blockchain with prefunded accounts and opens a connected console on it.
 Type `compile` to compile all contracts at once and deploy them to your the local chain with `migrate`.
-You can interact with the deployed instances by requesting the currently deployed instance of it and calling its methods like this:
+You can interact with contracts by requesting their currently deployed instance and call its functions like so:

 ```
 pr = await PaymentReceiver.deployed()